Rugby-British and Irish Lions team to face All Blacks

-AUCKLAND, June 22 (Reuters) - British and Irish Lions coach Warren Gatland named the following side to face the All Blacks in the first match of their three-test series at Eden Park on Saturday.
+AUCKLAND, July 6 (Reuters) - British and Irish Lions coach Warren Gatland named the following side to face the All Blacks in the third match of their three-test series in Auckland on Saturday.

 Reporting by Greg Stutchbury; Editing by Ed Osmond